Patrick Hennessy (painter): Later life

 In Morocco, Hennessy painted prolifically for nine years to keep up with demand from the Hendriks Gallery and Guildhall Gallery along with the RHA.
 In 1975 the Guildhall Gallery mounted a highly successful Retrospective of his work.
 In 1978 Hennessy had his last exhibition in Dublin at the Hendriks Gallery.
 By now he had moved to the Algarve, Portugal and was beginning to have health problems.
 He had very little contact with Ireland at this stage and was never to see Hendriks again.

 In November 1980 with his health deteriorating, Craig brought him to a hospital in London for treatment.
 However, on 30 December 1980 he died from cancer.
 Following cremation his ashes were buried in nearby Golders Green Crematorium.
 David Hendriks who knew Hennessy for over twenty years commented, "I really knew very little about him - he was so non-committal" adding "he wasn't fashionable: wasn't in the mainstream - and he refused to change."

-Hennessy Craig Scholarship
+Legacy

-Hennessy left his entire estate to Harry Robertson Craig with the proviso that on Craig's death the Royal Hibernian Academy should be the beneficiary.
-This legacy has been used to set up the biennial Hennessy Craig Scholarship for aspiring artists.
+Hennessy left his entire estate to Harry Robertson Craig with agreement that on Craig's death the Royal Hibernian Academy should be the beneficiary.
+This legacy has been used to set up the biennial Hennessy Craig Award for aspiring artists.